Doxense/foundationdb-dotnet-client/Tuples.md

 That's why there is multiple variants of tuples, all implementing the `IFdbTuple` interface:

-- FdbTuple<T1>, FdbTuple<T1, T2> (up to T5 right now) are the equivalent of the BCL's Tuple<T1, ...> except that they are implemented as a struct.
+- `FdbTuple<T1>`, `FdbTuple<T1, T2>` (up to T5 right now) are the equivalent of the BCL's `Tuple<T1, ...>` except that they are implemented as a struct.
 They are efficient when used as a temporary step to create bigger tuples, or when you have control of the actual type (in LINQ queries, inside your own private methods, ...).
 They are also ideal if you want type safety and nice intellisense support, since the types are known at compile time.
-- FdbListTuple wraps an array of object[] and exposes a subset of this array.
+- `FdbListTuple` wraps an array of object[] and exposes a subset of this array.
 Getting a substring of this cheap since it does not have to copy the items.
-- FdbJoinedTuple is a wrapper that glues together two tuples (of any type).
+- `FdbJoinedTuple` is a wrapper that glues together two tuples (of any type).
-- FdbLinkedTuple is a special case of an FdbJoinedTupel, where we are only adding one value to an existing tuple.
+- `dbLinkedTuple` is a special case of an FdbJoinedTupel, where we are only adding one value to an existing tuple.
-- FdbSlicedTuple is a wrapper around a half-parsed binary representation of a tuple, and which will only decode items if they are accessed.
+- `FdbSlicedTuple` is a wrapper around a half-parsed binary representation of a tuple, and which will only decode items if they are accessed.
 In cases where you are only interested in part of a key, you won't waste CPU cycles decoding the other items.
-- FdbMemoizedTuple will cache its binary representation, which is usefull when you have a common tuple prefix which is used everytime to construct other tuples.
+- `FdbMemoizedTuple` will cache its binary representation, which is usefull when you have a common tuple prefix which is used everytime to construct other tuples.
-- FdbPrefixedTuple is some sort of hybrid tuples whose binary representation always have a constant binary prefix, which may or may not be a valid binary tuple representation itself (need to use tuples with prefixes generated from a different encoding).
+- `FdbPrefixedTuple` is some sort of hybrid tuples whose binary representation always have a constant binary prefix, which may or may not be a valid binary tuple representation itself (need to use tuples with prefixes generated from a different encoding).

 ### Creating a tuple